jewettaij/visfd/README.md

-VISFD is a small C++ template library for 3D image processing ("[visfd.hpp](./lib/visfd/visfd.hpp)") which is primarily used to extract geometric shapes, volumes, and other features from 3-D volumetric images (eg. tomograms).
+VISFD is a small C++ template library for 3D image processing ("[visfd.hpp](./lib/visfd/visfd.hpp)") which is useful for extracting geometric shapes, volumes, and other features from 3-D volumetric images (eg. tomograms).
 VISFD also includes a basic C++ library for reading and writing MRC files.
 ("[mrc_simple.hpp](./lib/mrc_simple/mrc_simple.hpp)").

-*VISFD's most useful feature is probably its ability to segment cell volumes in Cryo-ET images, as well as closed membrane-bound compartments within cells.*
+*VISFD's most useful feature is probably its ability to segment cell volumes in Cryo-ET images, as well as membrane-bound organelles within cells.*

 VISFD is also a collection of stand-alone programs which use this library